-We know that there’s never a good time to be without power or water, particularly because many of our many customers are doing their part by isolating themselves or working from home.
-However, this work is important because it protects the networks we all rely on.
+We know that there’s never a good time to be without power or water however, this work is important because it protects the networks we all rely on.

 To help you plan ahead, see the latest information on planned maintenance and repair works in your area.

 Power and Water is well prepared to manage and respond to public health challenges like COVID-19, with strong business continuity plans in place.